 Four: We Convince Ourselves That Being Single Is Torture

 If you’re marrying out of desperation or as a means by which to change your marital status, then you’re heading down a disastrous path.
 Simply getting married so that you’re not alone anymore is a terrible way to start out this new chapter of your life.
-We convince ourselves that being alone is horrible and that we must get married to find happiness-and this is
+We convince ourselves that being alone is horrible and that we must get married to find happiness-and this is wrong!

 We buy into these societal beliefs that in order to accomplish things in life and find true happiness, that we absolutely have to get married.
 We have to cross something off our check list and the only way to get there is to get married and finish the equation.
 This is not a good foundation for being with somebody for the rest of your life, and it also wreaks of desperation.